-- Deploy and operate around 400 vehicles equipped with OBU with DSRC connectivity.
-These vehicles will be a combination of snow plows, fleet vehicles, emergency vehicles and private trucks that will broadcast a BSM, collect vehicle, weather and road condition data, and provide it remotely to the WYDOT TMC.
-These vehicles will also receive in-vehicle alerts through the infrastructure and wirelessly from various applications developed as part of the pilot through a HMI. - Deploy around 75 RSUs with DSRC connectivity that are able to transmit advisories and alerts through Traveler Information Messages (TIM) to equipped vehicles along I-80. - Leverage the data provided from the equipped vehicles to develop and demonstrate a suite of V2V and V2I applications.
+- Deploy and operate around 400 10 vehicles equipped with OBU with DSRC C-V2X connectivity.
+These vehicles will be a combination of snow plows, fleet vehicles, emergency vehicles and private trucks test vehicles only in Phase 4.
+These vehicles will broadcast a BSM, collect vehicle, weather and road condition data, and provide it remotely to the WYDOT TMC.
+These vehicles will also receive in-vehicle alerts through the infrastructure and wirelessly from various applications developed as part of the pilot through a HMI.
+Phase 4 will not include the collection of weather data from vehicles. - Deploy around 75 RSUs with DSRC C-V2X connectivity that are able to transmit advisories and alerts through Traveler Information Messages (TIM) to equipped vehicles along I-80. - Leverage the data provided from the equipped vehicles to develop and demonstrate a suite of V2V and V2I applications.
 As part of the pilot, several applications will be developed to support wide-area travel advisories, VSL postings, forecast road condition information, spot-specific warnings, work zones, DNs, and parking notifications. - Enable overall improvements in WYDOT's traffic management and traveler information practices by using data collected from connected vehicles.